 - 8.1 An employee covered by this award must be one of the following:

 - (a) a full-time employee; or

 - (b) a part-time employee; or

 - (c) a casual employee.

 - 8.2 At the time of engaging an employee, the employer must inform the employee of the terms of their engagement, including whether they are engaged as a full-time, part-time or casual employee.

 9. Full-time employment

-An employee who is engaged to work an average of 38 ordinary hours per week in accordance with an agreed hours of work arrangement is a full-time employee.
+An employee who is engaged to work an average of 38 ordinary hours per week is a full-time employee.